pozitr0n/Problem-List-Leetcode-Swift/README.md

 11. Find the Index of the First Occurrence in a String Given two strings `needle` and `haystack`, return the index of the first occurrence of `needle` in `haystack`, or `-1` if `needle` is not part of `haystack`.

+12. Majority Element.
+Given an array `nums` of size `n`, return the majority element.
+The majority element is the element that appears more than `⌊n / 2⌋` times.
+You may assume that the majority element always exists in the array.